 Method 5.
 Manually Upload File via FTP

-As we have discussed above, 413 Request Entity Too Large error occurs while you are uploading a single specific file, so you would like to consider uploading the file manually via FTP.
+As we have discussed above, the 413 Request Entity Too Large error occurs while you are uploading a single specific file, so you would like to consider uploading the file manually via FTP.

-FTP or File Transfer Protocol is a way to transfer or upload files from one local computer to another remote website like WordPress blog.
+FTP or File Transfer Protocol is a way to transfer or upload files from one local computer to another remote website like a WordPress blog.
 For example, if you install software like WordPress, there are more chances you will use FTP in order to upload all of the WordPress files from your personal computer to your server.
 To do this task, you need a thing called an FTP client.

 Method 6.
 Nginx

 The client_max_body_size directive which determines the maximum allowable HTTP request size for Nginx error.
-As Nginx, pronounced like “engine-ex”, is an open-source web server that, since its initial success as a web server, is now also used as a reverse proxy, HTTP cache, and load balancer.
+Nginx pronounced like “engine-ex”, is an open-source web server that, since its initial success as a web server, is now also used as a reverse proxy, HTTP cache, and load balancer.
 Which is somewhere already defined in your nginx.conf file located at /etc/nginx/nginx.conf.
-Though in a rare case, if it isn’t present there, you can add that directive either in an http, server, or location block and define it a value.
+Though in a rare case, if it isn’t present there, you can add that directive either in an HTTP, server, or location block and define it as a value.
 Nginx is built to offer low memory usage and high concurrency.
 Rather than creating new processes for each web request, Nginx uses an asynchronous, event-driven approach where requests are handled in a single thread.

 # set client body size to 8M # client_max_body_size 8M;